Summary

 MICHIGAN MEDICINE

-This process is for Michigan Medicine PI's and Co-PI's and for University of Michigan PI's who will be using Michigan Medicine data in their study.
+For Michigan Medicine PI's and Co-I's and for University of Michigan PI's who will be using Michigan Medicine data in their study.

 Units with a TSP